ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_ssh_into_another_account.md

 ---
-topic: ACMS: ssh'ing into another account
+topic: "ACMS: ssh'ing into another account"
 desc: "A is logged in, but B needs to get into their account for just a moment..."
 ---